Andy Oliver

-College
+College career

-Oliver was drafted by the Minnesota Twins in the 17th round of the 2006 Major League Baseball Draft, but did not sign, opting instead to attend Oklahoma State University, where he played on the Oklahoma State Cowboys baseball team.
+Oliver was drafted by the Minnesota Twins in the 17th round of the 2006 Major League Baseball draft, but did not sign, opting instead to attend Oklahoma State University, where he played on the Oklahoma State Cowboys baseball team.
 In 2007, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.

 Oliver was ruled ineligible by the NCAA in 2008, resulting from an allegation by a potential agent.
 He sued the NCAA, and received a settlement of $750,000.

 Professional career

 Detroit Tigers

-He was drafted by the Detroit Tigers in the second round of the 2009 Major League Baseball Draft.
-He made his major league debut on June 25, 2010.
-Oliver made five starts for the Tigers in 2010 before being sent back down to the Toledo Mud Hens on July 19.
+Oliver was drafted by the Detroit Tigers in the second round (58th overall) of the 2009 Major League Baseball draft.
+He made his professional debut in 2010, splitting his minor league season between the Double-A Erie SeaWolves and Triple-A Toledo Mud Hens.

+Oliver made his major league debut on June 25, 2010.
+He was sent back down to Triple-A Toledo on July 19.
+In five starts for Detroit during his rookie campaign, Oliver struggled to an 0-4 record and 7.36 ERA with 18 strikeouts over 22 innings of work.

 On May 28, 2011, Oliver was recalled to the majors again, to fill in for the injured Phil Coke.
+He made two starts for Detroit, posting an 0-1 record and 6.52 ERA with five strikeouts across 9 2/3 innings pitched.

 Pittsburgh Pirates

-In December 2012, Oliver was traded to the Pittsburgh Pirates for Ramón Cabrera.
-He spent the 2013 season with the Triple-A Indianapolis Indians.
-He was outrighted to Indianapolis Indians on March 29, 2014.
+On December 5, 2012, Oliver was traded to the Pittsburgh Pirates in exchange for Ramón Cabrera.
+He made 29 appearances (24 starts) for the Triple-A Indianapolis Indians during the 2013 season, compiling a 5-4 record and 4.05 ERA with 138 strikeouts across 124 1/3 innings pitched.

-Philadelphia Phillies

-On December 11, 2014, Oliver was selected by the Philadelphia Phillies in Round 2 of the Rule 5 Draft selection.
-After being outrighted to Triple-A, he elected free agency on April 4.
+On March 29, 2014, Oliver was removed from the 40-man roster and sent outright to Indianapolis.
+He made 48 appearances out of the bullpen for Indianapolis, posting a 3-4 record and 2.53 ERA with 85 strikeouts and 13 saves over 64 innings of work.

 Tampa Bay Rays

+On December 11, 2014, Oliver was selected by the Philadelphia Phillies in the second round of the Rule 5 draft.
+On April 2, 2015, Oliver was removed from the 40-man roster and sent outright to the Triple-A Lehigh Valley IronPigs; he subsequently rejected the assignment and elected free agency two days later.
+General manager Rubén Amaro Jr. expressed frustration with Oliver's decision to depart the organization, stating that Oliver would have been on a short list of potential call-ups.

-He signed a minor league deal with the Tampa Bay Rays on April 17, 2015.
-Oliver pitched for the Durham Bulls of the Triple-A International League, until he opted out of his contract in July and was granted free agency.
+On April 14, 2015, Oliver signed a minor league contract with the Tampa Bay Rays organization.
+He pitched for the Durham Bulls of the Triple-A International League, logging a 1-1 record and 3.86 ERA with 32 strikeouts and one save in 25 games.
+On July 3, Oliver opted out of his contract and was granted free agency.